Communication Lower Bounds of Bilinear Algorithms for Symmetric Tensor Contractions: Bilinear Algorithms for Tensor Contractions

-Then compute $\C C = s!t!(\C Z-\C V - \C W)$, where formulas for computing $\C V$ and $\C W$ are given in \cite{SD_ETHZ_2015}. \end{algorithmdef}
+Then compute $\C C =\syfsalg{\C A}{\C B}stv = s!t!(\C Z-\C V - \C W)$, where formulas for computing $\C V$ and $\C W$ are given in ~\cite{solomonikfast}. \end{algorithmdef}

-The $\B Z$ tensor contains all terms needed by $\B C=\syctr ABstv$ as well as some extra terms which are independently computed as tensors $\C V$ and $\C W$ then subtracted out from $\B Z$.
-The computation of $\C V$ and $\C W$ can always be done via a low order number of multiplications, but sometimes requires a constant factor more additions than those needed to compute $\B Z$.
-The most basic instance of the symmetry preserving algorithm is symmetric matrix vector multiplication, $\C c=\syctr Ab101 \defeq \C A \C b$, for which the algorithm needs to compute $\C V$, but not $\C W$,
+The $\C Z$ tensor contains all terms needed by $\B C=\syctr{\C A}{\C B}stv$ as well as some extra terms which are independently computed as tensors $\C V$ and $\C W$ then subtracted out from $\C Z$.
+The computation of $\C V$ and $\C W$ can always be done via a low order number of multiplications, but sometimes requires a constant factor more additions than those needed to compute $\C Z$.

-The advantage of $\C c=\syctr Ab101$ is that it requires only $(1/2)n^2$ multiplications to leading order instead of the usual $n^2$.
-The tensor $\C W$ needs to be computed only when $s$ and $t$ are greater than zero, the most basic example of which is the symmetrized vector outer product~\cite{SD_ETHZ_2015}.

-The correctness proof, numerical stability proof, numerical tests, computation cost analysis, adaptations from symmetric to partially symmetric, antisymmetric, and Hermitian cases, as well as applications are given in \cite{SD_ETHZ_2015}.
-A special case of the symmetry preserving algorithm has also previously been used to accelerate a costly partially-symmetric contraction in one electronic structure method~\cite{doi:10.1080/00268970500131140}.
-The symmetry preserving algorithm has no correspondence to a matrix multiplication unlike $\nnsalg stv$ and $\nsystalg stv$, which makes its communication cost analysis different and interesting.
+The algorithm is numerically stable and can be extended to the antisymmetric/Hermitian cases~\cite{SD_ETHZ_2015}.
+The algorithm generalizes tensor formula reorganizations previously used to lower cost of methods for electronic structure calculations~\cite{doi:10.1080/00268970500131140}.
+The symmetry preserving algorithm does not reduce to matrix multiplication unlike $\nnsalg stv$ and $\nsystalg stv$, which makes its communication cost analysis nontrivial.